Vague Preference Policy Learning for Conversational Recommendation

-1. \textbf{Uncertainty-aware Soft Estimation (USE)}: USE estimates the uncertainty of the user's vague feedback in each turn using a choice-based preference extraction method.
-It captures both explicit and implicit preferences (distinguished based on whether the user explicitly clicks the item), effectively estimating the uncertainty of users' vague feedback.
+To address these limitations, we introduce the Vague Preference Multi-round Conversational Recommendation (VPMCR) scenario.
+VPMCR employs a soft estimation mechanism that assigns non-zero confidence scores to all candidate items, thereby accommodating users' vague or dynamic preferences and avoiding the over-filtering problem of existing CRS methods.
+For instance, in Figure \ref{fig:intro-exa} (c) , when the user does not click the "plaid" option, VPMCR does not necessarily interpret this as a complete dislike for plaid patterns.
+Instead, it maintains a certain level of preference for "plaid" items, capturing the user's implicit vague preferences.
+This soft estimation approach allows VPMCR to model the evolution of preference distributions across the entire item space, as shown in Figure \ref{fig:intro-exa} (b), mitigating the rigid filtering characteristic of MIMCR and MCR while maintaining diversity and accuracy in the recommendations.

+Addressing the VPMCR scenario poses several challenges, including accurately estimating the vagueness of user preferences and modeling the relative nature of users' decision-making processes during the conversation.
+To effectively navigate VPMCR scenario, we introduce the \textbf{Vague Preference Policy Learning (VPPL)} framework, comprising two main components:

+1. \textbf{Ambiguity-aware Soft Estimation (ASE)}: ASE aims to accommodate the ambiguity of users' preferences by estimating preference scores for both directed and inferred preferences.
+It employs a choice-based approach to extract preferences from user feedback , where directed preferences are derived from the options explicitly clicked by the user, while inferred preferences are deduced from the non-clicked options based on the user's behavior (e.g., not clicking an option does not necessarily indicate a complete dislike).